jzeiber/wasm4-miniciv/README.md

 Cities will auto select which surrounding tiles to gather resources from.
 Food production is prioritized first.

+The game is auto saved after every complete game turn (after the last player ends their turn)

+Only player 1 can start a new game / load a game

 ## City Improvements
-Granary - Doubles storage space of food in a city
+Granary - Doubles storage space of food in a city and allows city expanding beyond a population of 8

 Barracks - New units created in this city will receive veteran status